department of psychology

 Students apply to one of our five graduate areas, each of which specifies (in the Graduate Handbook) the two 500-level area seminars required.
 Students must submit a statement of purpose, two letters of recommendation, and an official transcript.
 The GRE is not required.
 Admission to the program normally requires an overall and a Psychology GPA of 3.33.
 Students accepted in the B.A.-B.S./M.A. program may also apply to Ph.D. programs in their senior year.
 If admitted, they may choose to go to a Ph.D. program instead of completing the B.A.-B.S./M.A. program.

-Students admitted to the program must take the following two courses in their senior year: PS606 (Statistics) and at least one 500-level seminar required by the student’s area.
-These classes will count for graduate credit as well as for the undergraduate major.
+Students admitted to the program must take two courses in their senior year: PS501 Experimental Design and Statistics and a 500-level seminar required by the student’s area.
+These classes count for graduate credit as well as for the undergraduate major.
 Students also begin intensive research with an advisor.
 In their fifth year, students take an advanced statistics course and the second 500-level seminar required by the student’s area.
 Students complete this research in the form of a master’s thesis.
 Students must meet all the requirements of the M.A. program.

 See also our Master's Program.